 Intestinal Worms In Cats & Dogs

 Regular worming is an essential part of good pet ownership.
 Intestinal worms live in the gastrointestinal system of cats and dogs and include hookworm, roundworm, whipworm and tapeworm.
 They can cause severe diarrhoea and disease, especially in puppies and kittens.
+Some can also be passed on to humans.

 Usually worming is done with a simple tablet.
 Call Maldon Vet Clinic to find out what products we recommend.